lovelypig5/kil/README.md

 # kil
-kil is a tool based on nodejs and webpack, it helps improve the develop, test and release on web apps.
+* kil is a tool based on nodejs and webpack, it helps improve the develop, test and release on web apps.

-# kil 2.0
+# 2.0
 kil 2.0 is now ready for webpack 2.x. for old versions, please see [branch 1.x](https://github.com/lovelypig5/kil/tree/1.x). support long-term caching see [Caching](https://webpack.js.org/guides/caching/)